|Nutritional Guidelines (per serving)|

 - Whole raw almonds to garnish

-Preheat the oven to 350° Fahrenheit.
-Line 2 large baking sheets with parchment paper.
+Preheat the oven to 350 F. Line 2 large baking sheets with parchment paper.

 In a large bowl, whisk together the flour, confectioners' sugar, baking powder, baking soda, and salt.

 In a stand mixer fitted with a whisk attachment, or in another large bowl using electric beaters or a wooden spoon, cream together the butter or coconut oil, granulated sugar, and almond meal.

-Add the flour mixture to the wet ingredients in 3 additions, mixing well after each addition until no streaks of flour remain, and the dough pulls into ball.
+Add the flour mixture to the wet ingredients in 3 additions, mixing well after each addition until no streaks of flour remain, and the dough pulls into a ball.
 (If you are using butter, the dough may be soft and sticky)

 Flatten the dough balls slightly with the heel of your hand, then press a whole almond into the top of each cookie.